wlaur/encomp/docs/usage.rst

 The parent class :py:class:`encomp.fluids.CoolPropFluid` implements an interface to CoolProp.
 All inputs and outputs are :py:class:`encomp.units.Quantity` instances.

-To create a new instance, pass the CoolProp fluid name and the fixed point to the class constructor.
+To create a new instance, pass the CoolProp fluid name and the fixed points (for example *P, T*) to the class constructor.
 The documentation for the parent class :py:class:`encomp.fluids.CoolPropFluid` contains a list of fluid and property names.
 All combinations of input parameters are not valid -- in case of incorrect inputs a ``ValueError`` is raised when evaluating the attribute(s).
 The ``__repr__`` of the instance will show ``N/A`` instead of raising an error.